 Don’t Flush Trouble

-For the past few years, the Wyoming Valley Sanitary Authority has seen a significant increase in flushed products that can wreak havoc on wastewater management operations.
+Since 2014, Wyoming Valley Sanitary Authority (WVSA) has seen a significant increase in flushed products that can wreak havoc on wastewater management operations.
 Actually, thousands of wet wipes are being pulled from local sewage drains each week.
 While many products such as wet wipes may be marketed as “flushable” or “disposable,” these products are not decomposable.
 Only toilet paper and body fluids should be flushed down toilets.
 The best place for wipes?
 In the TRASH.

 Keep Things Moving Underground (Source: PA Department of Environmental Protection)